 2) Animals are reserved first-come-first-served once a security deposit of $300.00 is paid.

 3) Animals are already scheduled to go to the processor Tuesday 10/20/20.

 4) A second deposit of $300.00 is required by 10/1.

 5) I take your animal to the processor 10/20.
 I learn the hang weight 10/21.

 6) I contact you, tell you the hang weight and final cost, and you pay me the balance due in full by 10/26.
 (Not including processing cost.)

 7) I contact the processor and assign the animal to your name so you can deal with them directly to fill out cutting instructions by 10/29.

 8) The processor butchers following your instructions between 10/30 and 11/3.
 They call you to say your meat is ready for pickup.
 You go to processor, pay them their fee, and take meat home.

-NOTE: Once the animal goes to the processor, everything has to happen fast.
-The animal is killed and I need to be paid within 5 days of the kill date; you have just 2 or 3 days to give cutting instructions to the processor.
+NOTE: When the animal goes to the processor, everything has to happen fast.
+Once the animal is killed, I need to be paid within 5 days; you have about 3 days to give cutting instructions to the processor.
 A week or so later, the meat is coming home with you.